shivang1209-dot/Cybersecurity-Tools/README.md

 # Cybersecurity-Tools
-Widely used tools in Cybersecurity
+This repository contains basic and fundamental tools used in Cybersecurity, starting with Networking...